kefuhe/ECAT/ReadMe_Install.md

 2. Install modified [okada4py](https://github.com/kefuhe/okada4py) in ***myecat* (See readme.md of [okada4py](https://github.com/kefuhe/okada4py) for details)**

 ```
+# If there is not build in your environment
+pip install build

+# Build and install; Only support install in python 3.7 and above with this way
 python -m build
 pip install dist/okada4py-12.0.2-py3-none-any.whl
 ```